BHT (butylated hydroxytoluene)

 - Wellbeing is improved.

 - Life extension.
-It is possible it can be used to extend life span because of its special antioxidant properties (8).
+It is likely it can be used to extend life span because of its special antioxidant properties.
+A dietary antioxidant study by Denham Harman published in 1968 showed that BHT fed to mice over a lifetime produced a 45% increase in life span.
+(8, 12)

 - Prevention of cardiovascular disease (10).